 Natalie and her team would also love to know more about your donation.
 Where you found it, when, what it is (if you know), and if there’s a personal story of discovery behind it.
 You could leave a note with the object and, ideally, contact details in case Natalie has any further questions.

 Simply drop your treasure and story off at your nearest BVSC Library.

-Natalie will continue to welcome donations into the future.
 The SIGNS OF WILDLIFE KIT will be a resource used by many people, for many years.